daichi-yoshikawa/db-boilerplate/README.md

 ```

 ## Trouble shooting(Postgres)
+### Repeatedly container is restarted
+Perhaps caused by failure of mounting volume.
+If possible, clear the mounted volume and redo docker-compose.

 ### Password authentication failed
 When you try to login by psql, you may encounter authentication error.<br>
 Try again as super user.